robertleeplummerjr/vue-medium.js/README.md

 # vue-medium.js
-A Vue.js Model for Medium.js
+A Vue.js Directive for Medium.js